 Meet Our Staff

 At the SCC, Claire is responsible for: Financial Oversight, Recording and Reporting, Management of Commission Projects, Funding Applications and Fundraising, Development and Maintenance of Commission Assets, Communications and Staff Management.

-Paula takes care of the administrative side of the Shubenacadie Canal Commission and is based in the Fairbanks Centre.
+Paula is the part-time office manager for the Shubenacadie Canal Commission and is based at the Fairbanks Centre.
 She takes care of administration & Commission communications.